twistingmercury/agentic_loop_runner/docs/requirements/01_requirements_v01.md

 Update the generated task files and prompts to reflect the differences listed here before connecting them to the runner.
 The source templates themselves remain unchanged by this cleanup.
 Check how the installed CLIs actually behave when implementing their support.
-Language selection remains the user's decision.
+The language is Python (CON-003).